Frequently Asked Questions

 What is the welcome to alumni reception?

-After each convocation ceremony, the Acadia Alumni Association hosts a party with entertainment and refreshments in the Athletics Complex.
-It’s a chance for you to celebrate post-ceremony with your classmates and guests as you go from an Acadia student to alumni.
+After each convocation ceremony, the Acadia Alumni Association hosts a reception with entertainment and refreshments in the Athletics Complex.
+It’s a chance for you to celebrate with your classmates, family, and guests as you become an alum.